ravin-d-27/Timer_Website/README.md

 ## Features

+- User Login and Signup functionalities
-- Start, stop, and reset timer functionality.
+- Start and Stop timer functionality.
 - Display of elapsed time.
 - Alert notifications when certain time thresholds are reached.
+- Storing the elapsed time data for each user

 ## Installation